 If you have used Microsoft Outlook on your Windows PC, you may have suddenly encountered a pop-up asking if you wanted to archive your email.
 While Outlook will remind you periodically to do so, in this post, we will see how you can use Auto archive your old items like email, tasks, notes, contacts, etc., in Microsoft Outlook and Outlook 3659 to improve Outlook performance in Windows.

 An Archive is a folder found in your email where messages, replies, and forwards are stored until later.
 To access the items you send to Archive, go to the email Archive folder.
-In this tutorial, we will explain the process to automatically archive Outlook items.
+In this tutorial, we will explain the process to archive Outlook items automatically.

 An Outlook Options dialog box will pop up.

 On the Advanced page, under the AutoArchive section, click the AutoArchive Settings button.

 An AutoArchive dialog box will appear.

 To turn on or turn off Auto Archive in Outlook, you must check or uncheck the Run AutoArchive every … days check-box.

 To set it up, check the option, click Run AutoArchive Every checkbox and then enter a number into the box.

 Then, remove the tick from the checkbox of Prompt before AutoArchive runs.